Analysis | Biden falsely claims the new Georgia law ‘ends voting hours early’

 Charles Stewart III, an election expert at the Massachusetts Institute of Technology, said: “I had also heard this generally reported as expanding early voting, so I’m surprised by the characterization.”
 He studied the precise language changes at our request and said it indicated an expansion of hours, especially in rural counties.

-So where would Biden get this perception that ordinary workers were getting the shaft on voting hours?
+So where would Biden get this perception that ordinary workers were getting the shaft because the state would “end voting at five o’clock"?
 We have one clue.

 The law used to say early “voting shall be conducted during normal business hours.”
 Experts said that generally means 9 a.m. to 5 p.m.
 The new law makes it specific — “beginning at 9:00 AM and ending at 5:00 PM.”
 A Georgia election official said the change was made in part because some rural county election offices only worked part time during the week, not a full eight-hour day, so the shift to more specific times makes it clear they must be open every weekday for at least eight hours.